kdakan/React-React-Router-and-Redux/README.md

 * We can also use computed functions which change depending on an observable state variable (like fullname depending on firstname and lastname variables), and mark it with the ```@computed``` annotation.
 * Refer to https://mobx.js.org/getting-started.html for a quick tutorial on ```MobX```
 * Refer to https://mobx.js.org/best/store.html for best practices on structuring stores (like a single ui store and multiple domain stores)

+## React-bootstrap components
+* Bootstrap components originally require jQuery, but ```react-bootstrap``` offers these as React components without need for jQuery, refer to https://react-bootstrap.github.io for details and https://blog.logrocket.com/how-to-use-bootstrap-with-react-a354715d1121 for a quick tutorial (also shows usage of ```reactstrap```, an alternative library for using ```bootstrap``` with React)